 Wow! - a positive example of how the pupil has met the learning objective.
 Now... - highlight an aspect of the work which can be improved and provide a focused 'now' comment/next step.

-In order for the marking to be formative, the 'Now' must be used and acted upon by the children (inside a bubble close to the arrow).
+In order for the marking to be formative, the 'Now' will be indicated by an arrow and acted upon by the children on the line/in the space next to this.
 Therefore, where work has been quality marked, time must be allocated to children to read and respond e.g. during early morning activities.
 This will need to be modelled by teachers at the start of the year, so that pupils are clear about what is expected of them when they respond.
-Pupils should respond in pencil.
+Pupils should respond to 'Now' arrows and comments in pencil from Foundation Stage to Year I and in green pen from Year 2 to Year 6.

+E.g.

-Now... can you think of a better adjective to describe the forest?
+→ Can you think of a better adjective to describe the forest?